WhiteheadLabVT/Piper-metabolomics/README.md

 This repository contains 6 R scripts.

 ### 1) Script_DiversityAnalyses_master.R,
-This script was used for all diversity analyses.
+This script was used for all diversity analyses comparing leaves and fruits.

 ### 2) Script_RandomForest_Piper.R
 This script was used for Random Forest and Boruta machine learning analyses.